pavel-mironchik/fastai/README.md

 - **Opinionated workflow.** Every task follows the same three phases, so nothing important gets skipped.
 - **Shared automation.** Commands live in your repo and can be reused (or improved) by the whole team.
 - **Cross-agent support.** Works with both Gemini CLI custom commands and GPT Codex slash prompts.
+- **Language-indifferent.** Templates are written in English for consistency, but every command automatically detects the user's language, asks questions in it, and writes briefs and plans in that same language.

 ---